Walkthrough: Register an Azure-aware plug-in with the CRM plug-in registration tool

 After you register the endpoint you can test it.
 A listener must be running or a queue available on the target endpoint for the service bus post from the plug-in to happen.

 Open the Microsoft Dynamics CRM web application for the same organization that you registered the service endpoint under.

-Enter an account name, for example Adventure Works Cycle, into the Account Name field, and then click or tap Save.
+Enter an account name, for example Adventure Works Cycle, into the Account Name field, and then choose Save.

 Wait about 10 minutes for the Microsoft Azure Service Bus post to occur.

 Open the system job that has the same name that you specified for your service endpoint.
 Check the status to see if the post was successful, is waiting, or failed.